 The Cliff Lodge is really nice.
 Rooms are available to sleep up to 8 people.
 I have stayed here a few times and really liked it.
 There is a nice spa and pool.

-The major benefits of staying onsite is you do not have to drive up and down the canyon each day and you can walk out and ski directly from the lodge.
+The major benefits of staying onsite are you do not have to drive up and down the canyon each day and you can walk out and ski directly from the lodge.

 Ski Lift Tickets